britecharts/britecharts/.github/CONTRIBUTING.md

 <!-- /code_chunk_output -->

 ## Reporting an Issue
 The easiest way you can contribute to Britecharts is by creating issues.
 For that, please use the [issues][issues] section of the Britecharts repository and search for a similar problem.
 If you don't find it, submit your bug, question, proposal or feature request.
+If you don't find it, submit your bug, question, proposal or feature request.
+They will remain closed until sufficient interest, e.g. 👍 reactions, has been shown by the community.

 In the case of bugs, please be descriptive and, if possible, include a Codepen with the issue happening or add a screenshot of the issue.
 You can use [this Codepen bug template](https://codepen.io/Britecharts/pen/PRyZNy?editors=1010#0) as a jumping off point.